 Constantine II (Causantin mac Aeda) c.
 874-952 was King of Alba (Scotland).
 He succeeded his cousin Donald II and reigned 900-943.

-It was during his reign that mormaers (ruler of a province, chief steward) are first mentioned.
+It was during his reign that mormaers (provincial rulers) are first mentioned.

 He may also have been responsible for establishing St Andrews as the chief bishopric of Scotland.

 His reforms have prompted a number of scholars to argue that Constantine II laid the foundations for Scotland’s political and religious structure for the next five hundred years.

 In 903, the Norsemen plundered Dunkeld but the following year Constantine met and defeated them in battle at an unknown location in Strathearn in what is now modern Perthshire.